amarptel/100-days-of-code/r1-log.md

 Added in content of the about me section and worked on styling.
 ### R1D19
 About Me page CSS and researched animations for tech stack portion of website.
+### R1D20
+Added svg icons to display my techstack and wrote descriptions for each image.